Chihuahuas are one of the most popular dog breeds no thanks to their unique character and cuteness.

 Doggy says, read this too: Is Powerbait Poisonous To Dogs?

-Not to mention, if you left your dog out for too long and forget to bring it back in, it can easily starve to death or suffer from hypo or hyperthermia.
+Not to mention that if you left your dog out for too long and forget to bring it back in, it can easily starve to death or suffer from hypo or hyperthermia.

 Sensitivity to weather changes